FACULTY Spotlight

 Research Areas

-The Center consists of 30 core computer science faculty active in cutting-edge research, and developing innovative training to educate the data scientists of the future.
+The Center comprises 30 core computer science faculty members engaged in cutting-edge research and innovative training to educate the next generation of data scientists and AI experts.

 Machine learning, probabilistic models, approximate inference and learning techniques, non-likelihood-based model estimation, missing data, time series.